NaduX99/Mathematics-and-Statistical-Circle-NSBM/README.md

 Official Website of Mathematics and Statistical Circle | NSBM Green University<br>
 Website URL : https://mathscircle.nsbm.ac.lk/

-# Event Photos Upload & Contact Page Instructions
+# Event Assets Upload Instructions

+This document explains how to prepare and submit event assets for website display.

+---

-## Event Photos Upload
+## Steps to Prepare Event Assets

-The latest two event photos are included in the attached ZIP file.
-To add them to the website:

-1. Extract the ZIP file.
-2. Place the two folders and two images inside the `assets/images` directory **without changing the folder or image names**.
+1. **Create a new folder containing the event images**
-   - The system uses the **folder name as the event ID** and the **file name as the event name** in the database.
+   - The folder name should be the **event ID** (as generated in the database).

-3. After placing the files, the website will automatically display them correctly.
+2. **Keep the group photo taken at the event outside the folder**
+   - The image file name should match the **event name** (as added to the database).

+---

+## How the System Uses These Files

+- The **folder name** is used as the **event ID**.
+- The **group photo file name** is used as the **event name**.

+This mapping ensures the event is displayed correctly on the website.

+---

+## Important Notes

-> ⚠️ **Do not rename** any folders or images, as this may break the display mechanism.
+- ⚠️ **Do not change the names of the folder or the image to anything other than the required names**, as this may affect the display mechanism.

+---

+## Submission Instructions

+1. **Zip the folder and the group photo together**.
+2. **Send the ZIP file via email** to the required personnel.
+3. **In the email**:
+   - Mention the steps personalized for the specific event.
+   - Clearly include the **event ID** (folder name) and the **event name** (group photo file name).
+   - Inform the required personnel to follow the same steps for processing.

+---

+This README ensures consistent preparation and submission of event assets for smooth display on the website.

 ---